awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script-objects.md

 ## broadcastGroupMembershipUpdate\(\)<a name="realtime-script-objects-broadcastgroup"></a>

 Triggers delivery of an updated group membership list to player group\.
 Specify which membership to broadcast \(groupIdToBroadcast\) and the group to receive the update \(targetGroupId\)\.
+Group IDs must be a positive integer or "\-1" to indicate all groups\.
+See [Realtime Servers Script Example](realtime-script.md#realtime-script-examples) for an example of user\-defined group IDs\.

 ### Syntax<a name="realtime-script-objects-broadcastgroup-syntax"></a>